 I'm always interested in hearing about the new kinds of chow that periodically pop up along at the Maxwell Street Market.
-If you eat something there that you think is worthy of note, of if you have anything to add to the information presented in this guide, shot me an email: David@DCHammond.com.
+If you eat something there that you think is worthy of note, shot me an email: David@DCHammond.com.